withr/withr.github.io/_posts/2017-02-09-cp-rm-rsync.md

+---
+layout: post
-BigData basic: efficiently copy & delete directory containing huge number of files
+title: "BigData basic: copy & delete folder containing large number of files"
+date: 2017-02-23 13:20
+comments: true
+categories: BigData
+---

-With more than 10 years' experience of using Linux, I have never been bothered by copy /delete a folder using: <code>sudo cp -R source dest</code> and <code>sudo rm -R folder</code>, untill I decided to play with BigData.
+With more than 10 years' experience of using Linux, I have never been bothered by copy/delete a folder using: <code>sudo cp -R source dest</code> and <code>sudo rm -R folder</code>, untill I decided to play with BigData.

-I have a modern computer, which is very fast.
+I have a modern computer, which is fast.
 The hardware setting of the computer is:

--CPU: Intel(R) Core(TM) i7-6700 CPU @ 3.40GHz
+- CPU: Intel(R) Core(TM) i7-6700 CPU @ 3.40GHz

--RAM: 8GB DDR4
+- RAM: 16GB DDR4

-I installed Ubuntu 16.04 on the SSD (250GB), however I have two additional Hard Disks: one is 1T and one is 3T.
-On the 3T hard disk, I have a folder with huge number (3747834) of HTML files with size equal 400GB (400836788KB) in total (each HTML file's size is around 100KB).
+I installed Ubuntu 16.04 on the SSD (250GB), and I have two additional hard disks: one is 1TB and one is 3T.
+On the 3TB.
+I have a folder containing huge number (3747834) of HTML files which the total size is 400GB (400836788KB, each HTML file's size is around 100KB).
 Now I want to test the speed of copy files using <code>cp</code> and <code>rsync</code>.
-To record the task process, I use the following bash script to monitor the disk space change.
+To record the task process, I wrote the following bash script to monitor the disk space change.

 ~~~~
 #!/bin/bash